The Usher and My Father - 2022

 memory-savers,

-in the long parade of time.
+flag-wavers in the long parade of time.

-And the blues played on,
+And the blues kept playing,

 quiet, steady,